fubarlabs/foocars/tutorials/Python Virtual Environments.md

 ```$ virtualenv -p /usr/bin/python2.7 virtualenv_name```

 6.To begin using the virtual environment, it needs to be     activated.
-When the environment is set up, a file called activate is created inside the bin folder in the environment.
-We set this file as the source and we are now inside the environment.
+When the environment is set up, a file called activate is created inside the bin folder in the environment.
+We set this file as the source and we are now inside the environment.

 ```$ source virtualenv_name/bin/activate```